FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 You could also integrate with other systems.

-* You could fire off an API call to another service that needs to know about this security violation
+* You could fire off an API call to another service that needs to know about this security violation.
-* The system could add an event to a streaming service such as Kafka for future analysis
+* The system could add an event to a streaming service, such as Kafka, for future analysis.
 * Your application could send an email to the user and their boss about the situation.
 Wouldn't be cool, but you could do it.

 ```php